robertfmurdock/robertfmurdock.github.io/_posts/2020-01-24-Star-Wars-Lessons.md

+---
+layout: post
-# What the Star Wars Sequels Can Teach You About Your Software Project
+title: What the Star Wars Sequels Can Teach You About Your Software Project
+tags: star wars, lessons, software, product
+---

 A long time ago, to a company far, far away, George Lucas sold his pop-culture ziggurat for 4 billion dollars.